-Where an HSA includes reference to the provision of Youth Crisis Accommodation Enhancement (YCAE), the service provider will deliver an enhanced response for young people who are experiencing homelessness, or are at risk of homelessness, to enable access to crisis accommodation and support 24 hours, 7 days a week.
+Where an HSA includes reference to the provision of Youth Crisis Accommodation Enhancement, the service provider will provide an enhanced response for young people who are experiencing homelessness or at risk of homelessness, to enable access to crisis accommodation and support 24 hours, 7 days a week.

-The service will ensure that crisis accommodation provided to young persons through YCAE funding includes:
+The Service will ensure that crisis accommodation provided to young persons through YCAE funding includes:

-- 24/7 staffing of the crisis accommodation, with staff sleepover - early intervention and outreach support capacity, where possible
+- 24/7 staffing of the crisis accommodation, with staff sleepover - early intervention and outreach support capacity, where possible.